1975 Finnish parliamentary election: Results

+By electoral district

 Aftermath

 Government formation in the midst of a quickly deepening recession and after an inconclusive election proved very painstaking.
 Veteran Centrist politician Martti Miettunen finally succeeded, with the help of Kekkonen's strongly-worded televised speech, in forming a centre-left majority "emergency" government in November 1975.
 It lasted until September 1976, when the Social Democrats and Finnish People's Democratic League left it.
 Miettunen then formed a centrist minority government.